-Users are individuals who are trained by Center staff and whose usage of equipment in the lab is charged on a valid U-M shortcode approved by the user’s supervisor or a registered external payment method.
+Users are individuals who are trained by Center staff and whose usage of lab equipment is charged on a valid U-M shortcode approved by the user’s supervisor or a registered external payment method.
 Only individuals who meet these criteria are allowed to use instruments in (MC)2; non-users may observe but are not allowed to touch or interact with the instruments at any time.

 The user acknowledges that prior to use of any instruments they have:

 - Completed basic laboratory safety training.
 Safety training is the user’s responsibility.
-The specific U-M training required for (MC)2 lab use includes the MyLINC courses BLS025w: Chemical Lab Safety as well as Covid 19: Working Safely in U-M Research Labs.
+The specific requirement is the MyLINC course BLS025w: Chemical Lab Safety.

 - Understood the safety requirements stated by the University of Michigan and (MC)2.